FPRI BMB Ukraine: Bucha atrocities look set to stymie Russo-Ukraine peace talks

 Either way, it’s clear the situation could change at any moment.
 As well as evidence of atrocities committed by Russian troops and the likelihood of a new round of Western sanctions, the retreat of Russian forces from around Kyiv has drawn stinging criticism from conservatives and nationalists back home.
 “We are leaving Kyiv.
 I’m neither a politician nor a general, nor do I have the full picture in front of me.
 I don’t know why this was decided,” one of the country’s best-known pro-Kremlin war reporters, Alexander Kots, wrote on social media Friday.
 “Throughout these six weeks I have been with my army.
 Nothing and nobody can detract from their achievements.
 They could not be taken in battle,” he said, apparently hinting that the military was stabbed in the back by the politicians.

 One of the biggest “hawks” in Russian politics, Chechen leader Ramzan Kadyrov, also expressed opposition.
 “We make no concessions,” Kadyrov said in a video.
-“Medinsky [the leader of the Russian delegation at the talks] made a mistake and drew up an inappropriate statement.”.
+“Medinsky [the leader of the Russian delegation at the talks] made a mistake and drew up an inappropriate statement.”
 Kadyrov pledged Russian troops would take Kyiv if Ukraine did not accept Moscow’s demands.
-Other advocates for continuing the war reportedly include State Duma speaker Vyacheslav Volodin and TV propagandists like presenter Vladimir Solovyov.
+Other advocates for continuing the war reportedly include State Duma speaker Vyacheslav Volodin and TV propagandists such as presenter Vladimir Solovyov.

-An incident Friday morning could also become an issue in future talks.
-At about 6am the head of Russia’s Belgorod Region reported a fire at the city’s oil depot - half an hour later, he said it was due to an airstrike by two Ukrainian helicopters.
+An incident on Friday morning could also become an issue in future talks.
+At about 6am the head of Russia’s Belgorod Region reported a fire at the city’s oil depot; half an hour later, he said it was due to an airstrike by two Ukrainian helicopters.
 Later, a video emerged on social media supporting this claim, which was backed up by independent experts.
 The fire was not brought under control until that evening.
 Ukrainian officials have refused to confirm or deny the involvement of the Ukrainian military, which suggests it was a Ukrainian attack.

 -